zhangkai3110/Clock_Widget/README.md

 # Components

-Each of the components comprisiing the clock are detailed below, edit each parameter to change the appearance of the clock.
+Each of the components comprising the clock are detailed below, edit each parameter to change the appearance of the clock.

 <br />